-Years ago, I worked at a resident camp in Maryland where I was a village (unit) leader for the middle school boys cabins.
+Years ago, I worked at a resident camp in Maryland where I was a village chief (unit leader) for the middle school boys cabins.
 I ran a side program called Iroq Rangers.
 My group of cabins was called the Iroquois Village, which is how I got the name Iroq for this program.

 Free Choice Programming